Spectral fluctuations and crossovers in multilayer network: Spectral Fluctuations of random multilayer network

 We analyze SRD for a bilayer network with $k = 2$ and $k = 3$, finding that they correspond to $\alpha = 4$ and $\alpha = 8$, respectively, as shown in Fig.~\ref{fig:Bothconnections350_450}.
 As indicated in Table~\ref{table:1}, these $\alpha$ and $k$ values are representative of a single-layer network ($m=1$).
 Similarly, for a trilayer network with $k = 3$ and $k = 4$, the results correspond to $\alpha = 8$ and $\alpha = 13$, respectively, as illustrated in Fig.~\ref{fig:Bothlconnections200_300_500}, aligning once more with the behavior expected for a single-layer network, as per Table~\ref{table:1}.

-Next, we investigate the adjacency matrix $\mathcal{A}$ for a multiplex network, {\it case c}, where the off-diagonal blocks are identity matrices, and randomness comes due to different edge connection probability ($p_j$) of intra-layer connections.
-In this case too, we find that the SRD for the bilayer network with $k = 2$ and $k = 3$ corresponds to $\alpha = 4$ and $\alpha = 8$, respectively.
+Next, we investigate the adjacency matrix $\mathcal{A}$ for a multiplex network, {\it Case c}, where the off-diagonal blocks are identity matrices, and randomness comes from different edge connection probabilitoes ($p_j$) of intralayer connections.
+In this Case too, we find that the SRD for the bilayer network with $k = 2$ and $k = 3$ corresponds to $\alpha = 4$ and $\alpha = 8$, respectively.
 Similarly, for the trilayer network with $k = 3$ and $k = 4$, the SRD values correspond to $\alpha = 8$ and $\alpha = 13$, respectively.
-These findings also indicate that the SRD aligns with that of a single-layer network, as indicated in Table~\ref{table:1}.
+These findings also indicate that the spectral fluctuations align with that of a single-layer network, as indicated in Table~\ref{table:1}.